 And contrary to other sports in the Marshfield area.
 In hockey, EVERYONE MAKES THE TEAM!

 Q: Will hockey take up a lot of our time?

-A: At the Mini Mite age, practices are one or two times a week.
+A: At the U-6/U8 age, practices are one or two times a week.
 Parents are encouraged to stay and watch their children.
 As the child moves though the different levels, they may practice 2 to 3 hours per week and have 1 to 3 games on the weekends.
 People associated with youth hockey have found that the time involved whether it is in the car traveling, or the time spent in the sport itself encourages families to spend quality time together.
 Friendships are abundantly made by both child and parents.
 These friendships and memories last a lifetime.